Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Model

 \end{definition} In the buyer's optimization problem the buyer wins whenever her bid $b(\alpha)$ is higher than the reserve price $r(\alpha)$ and all competiting bids $\beta^*(\theta_i, \alpha)$ for $i=1,\ldots,n-1$.
 Because of the first-price auction payment rule, each bidder pays her bid whenever she wins.

-\begin{remark} For convenience, in the above definition, we are using an infeasible tie-breaking rule which allocates the entire good to every highest bidder.
-This is inconsequential, and can be replaced by any arbitrary tie-breaking rule, because we will later show (see part (d) of Lemma \ref{pacing_strategy_properties}) that ties are a zero-probability event under our value-pacing-based equilibria. \end{remark}
+For convenience, in the above definition, we are using an infeasible tie-breaking rule which allocates the entire good to every highest bidder.
+This is inconsequential, and can be replaced by any arbitrary tie-breaking rule, because we will later show (see part (d) of Lemma \ref{pacing_strategy_properties}) that ties are a zero-probability event under our value-pacing-based equilibria.

 In our solution concept, it is sufficient that advertisers have Bayesian priors over the maximum competing bid $\max_i\{ \beta^*(\theta_i, \alpha)\}$ to determine a best response.
-This is aligned with practice as many advertising platforms provide bidders with historical bidding landscapes, which advertisers can use to optimize their bidding strategies.\footnote{See, for example, \url{https://www.blog.google/products/admanager/rolling-out-first-price-auctions-google-ad-manager-partners/}.} Additionally, we require that budgets are satisfied in expectation over the contexts and buyer types.
+This is aligned with practice as many advertising platforms provide bidders with historical bidding landscapes, which advertisers can use to optimize their bidding strategies \citep{google_landscape}.\footnote{See, for example, \url{https://www.blog.google/products/admanager/rolling-out-first-price-auctions-google-ad-manager-partners/}.} Additionally, we require that budgets are satisfied in expectation over the contexts and buyer types.
 Connecting back to our repeated auctions interpretation, one can assume competitors' types to be fixed throughout the horizon while contexts are drawn i.i.d.~in each auction.
 In this case, our solution concept would be appropriate if buyers cannot observe the types of competitors and, in turn, employ stationary strategies that do not react to the market dynamics.
 Such stationary strategies are appealing because they deplete budgets smoothly over time and are simple to implement.
 Moreover, it has been previously established that stationary policies approximate well the performance of dynamic policies in non-strategic settings when the number of auctions is large and the maximum value of each auction is small relative to the budget (see, e.g., \citealt{talluri2006theory}).